HOTEL ARAMIS ST-GERMAIN

 rue-de-rennes

-Rue de Rennes is a bustling shopping street that is stocked with fashion, decoration, kitchen accessories and antique shops, jewelry stores, restaurants and cafes … In short, everything you need to enjoy a wonderful shopping day with family or friends.
-The area gathers various popular fashion brands such as Etam, H&M, Fnac, Zara, Céline, Gap, Kenzo, and more.
-People looking for luxury goods will be delighted to discover luxury clothing and shoe shops like Devernois, Loft by Design, Kenzo, Kooples, Arcus, as well as accessories and jewelry shops: Cartier, Monblanc, Lancel, Rolex, etc.
+Rue de Renne is a lively shopping street brimming with fashion boutiques, home decoration stores, kitchen accessories, antique stores, jewelry stores, restaurants and cafés… in short, everything you need to spend a wonderful day shopping alone, with family or friends.
+Popular brands include Etam, H&M, Fnac, Zara, Céline, Gap, Kenzo and many more.
+Those looking for luxury products will be delighted to discover luxury clothing and footwear boutiques such as Devernois, Loft by Design, Kenzo, The Kooples, Arcus, as well as accessory and jewelry stores: Cartier, Monblanc, Lancel, Rolex, etc.

-Book your hotel near the Rue de Rennes Paris
+Book your hotel at 124 rue de Rennes

 evening at the rue de rennes

-Shopping is so much fun that time flies.
-Inconspicuously, we burn a lot of calories walking along Rue de Rennes with its vast number of shops that we hoped to visit all at once.
-However, we need to make small breaks.
-There’s nothing more relaxing after long walks than relaxing at the Cafe de la Mairie, then stopping at the Boulangerie de Rennes, and finally at Leonidas Chocolatier.
+Shopping is so much fun that it’s hard to see the time go by.
+After all, you lose a lot of calories walking down the Rue de Rennes, with its countless boutiques that we all hope to visit.
+But it’s important to stop and take a break.
+There’s nothing more relaxing after hours of walking than relaxing at the Café de la Mairie, then stopping off at the Boulangerie de Rennes and ending up at Léonidas Chocolatier.